 Directions to the Musee d'Orsay: Following your cruise, and again referring to a map or GPS, walk to Pont de l'Alma/Quai du Musee Branly RER (commuter train) station, and take line C east to the Gare du Musee d'Orsay stop; follow signs to the museum entrance.

 This museum houses a spectacular collection of impressionist and expressionist art, with masterpieces from the likes of Monet, Manet, Sisley, and Degas.
 There's also some remarkable sculptures and objets d'art in the open central galleries, including from the master Auguste Rodin.
-To learn more about the collections, tickets, and visitor tips, visit our complete guide, here.
-Click through to the next slide for the next leg of your first day on the tour.

 You're probably getting hungry about now.
 To save time, you can eat at the Louvre's onsite Cafe Richelieu, or choose from cheaper options at the large cafeteria located in the museum's adjoining shopping center (Carrousel du Louvre).
 The Orsay also has onsite options for lunch.